Code-Institute-Submissions/vijusuren-my-first-repo1/README.md

 ## Project Overview
 This Website was created for the purpose of completing the first Milestone Project for the Code Institute's Full Stack Developer Course.
-It was build using the knowledge gained from the HTML, CSS and User Centric Design Modules.
+It was build using the knowledge gained from the HTML, CSS, and User Centric Design Modules.

 The live website can be found [here](https://vijusuren.github.io/my-first-repo1/index.html).

-The OD'S Restaurant Website was built by Own Idea.
-The Items shown in this websites are famous and delicious south Indian dishes.
+The OD'S Restaurant Website was built by Own Imagination.
+The Items shown in this website are famous and delicious south Indian dishes.
 ***
 ## UX Design